 You and your peers will bring a wealth of professional and personal experience from different industries, functions and cultures to the table, making a significant contrubution to the high quality of the program.
 Joining forces to develop new ideas, reflecting on the realities of professional life togehter and exchanging views and opinions with like-minded international colleagues is what forms the foundation of a cutting-edge executive education.
 You will learn, share methods and generate new ideas; and of course, build a network of long-lasting relationships with like-minded international peers.
 At the same time, you will establish a valuable network that spans the entire globe and which you can rely on at any time.

 Recognizing the significant resource sustainability challenges the world faces, I was searching for a program, which took a balanced and interdisciplinary approach to developing management skills.
 The program has not disappointed.
 Over the past 18 months my fellow classmates and I have learnt from some of the world’s leading experts in energy management.
 We’ve shared together our experiences in industry and our diverse lives across the world, and we’ve developed critical skills from the program needed to manage the complexity of the changing world.

-The Vienna University of Economics and Business Administration (WU) is one of Europe's leading universities and can look back on 100 years of excellence in executive education.
-We are proud to have received the prestigious triple accreditation from AACSB, AMBA, and EQUIS, which is reflected in the outstanding quality of our executive education.
+The Vienna University of Economics and Business Administration (WU) is a prestigious institution that can look back on 100 years of excellence.
+We are proud to have received triple accreditation from AACSB, AMBA ,and EQUIS which reflects the high-quality executive education provided at WU.
 This has also been recognized in international rankings: